midhunkalarikkal/FullDomain/Notes/js.md

 ## `Callback` ##
 ===================
 A callback in JavaScript is a function that is passed as an argument to another function and is executed after the completion of a specific task.
-Callbacks are a crucial concept in asynchronous programming, allowing we to control the flow of the program and handle asynchronous operations such as fetching data, processing events, or performing I/O operations.
+Callbacks are a crucial concept in asynchronous programming, allowing us to control the flow of the program and handle asynchronous operations such as fetching data, processing events, or performing I/O operations.

 Used in setTimeout , setInterval , Promises , Event handling , Higherorder functions